compromise-evident/ProximitySieve/README.md

 # Why 713?

 713 "consecutive composites" before hitting another prime is majority-natural for 310-digit primes.
-Finding these groups is what makes n much more likely to be prime.
+Finding these groups next to n, is what makes n much more likely to be prime.
 [ln(10^310) ~= 713](https://www.wolframalpha.com/input?i=natural+log+of+%2810%5E310%29).

 <br>